cyber-prophet/bostrom-journal/BostromJournal001.md

 #### Praying for Hackers

 Developers, developers, developers...
 Success of any protocol is defined by it's ability to attract developers.
-Luckily Ethereum laid an amazing foundation for the identification of succesfull developers.
+Luckily Ethereum laid an amazing foundation for the identification of succesful developers.
 The gas fee drop method is an unambiguous and provable way to give tokens to the mighty hands.

 | Audience              | Rule                                                           | level 1  | level 2  | level 3    | Calculations                                                                                        |
 | --------------------- | -------------------------------------------------------------- | -------- | -------- | ---------- | --------------------------------------------------------------------------------------------------- |